In a word, NO.

 If your interest lies in geography or environmental studies, did you know that McGill offers health-related options for these undergraduate majors?

-Whatever you are curious and passionate about, we have a program of study of you; see this webpage for all the B.Sc. majors, minors, honours, and liberal cores science compoments you can choose from.
+Whatever you are curious and passionate about, we have a program of study of you.
+See our programs of study webpage for all the B.Sc. majors, minors, honours, and liberal cores science components you can choose from.

 (What do we mean when we say "electives" or "minors"?
 Please see our "Extras: electives, minors, field studies, and more" webpage.)